 Prototypes are used throughout the development cycle – alpha, beta and live – to experiment with different designs and solutions, and to test new features and improvements.
-They generally become more technical in beta and live.

 - Improve usability through constant testing

 - Help ensure you’re building the right service for users